Westfield Riccarton

-Westfield Riccarton, also known by its former name Riccarton Mall, is a large retail complex located in the Christchurch, New Zealand suburb of Riccarton.
+Westfield Riccarton, also known by its former name Riccarton Mall, is a large retail complex located in the Christchurch, New Zealand, suburb of Riccarton.
 First opened on 3 November 1965, it is Christchurch's oldest shopping mall.
+The complex is currently anchored by Farmers, Kmart, H&M, Pak'nSave, Rebel Sport, Chemist Warehouse Group, JB Hi-Fi and Hoyts.

 History

 Early history

 Construction of Riccarton Mall began in February 1965.
 It was officially opened by John McAlpine, MP for Selwyn and Minister of Transport, on 2 November 1965 and opened to shoppers the following day.
 The initial mall covered 67000 sqft and cost £525,000 to construct ($22.6 million in December 2021 dollars).
 It contained 20 retailers including three anchor tenants: The Farmers' supermarket and department store (owned by the New Zealand Farmers' Co-operative Association of Canterbury), a Four Square-New World supermarket, and a McKenzie's department store.

 A 20000 sqft extension to the mall opened in November 1970 along with a fourth anchor tenant: Calder Mackay & Co. department store, which at the time had just been acquired by the Farmers Trading Company of Auckland.
 A new 20000 sqft New World supermarket opened in July 1974, followed two months later by a 10000 sqft extension housing four stores, bringing the mall to 123000 sqft.

 In November 1979, a third major extension opened and expanded the mall to 19070 m2.
 The expansion included a 460 m2 Smiths City Market and 12 stores, bringing the mall to 50 stores.

 Riccarton Mall was extensively remodeled in 1992 with most stores relocating to new premises within the mall; Farmers Trading Company (now simply Farmers) is one of the few stores to remain in its original location.
 The remodel introduced a food court into the mall and a new rooftop car park.